Communicative Leadership in Organisations

 • Non-communicative leaders are placing their careers before the careers of their teams.

-• Non-communicative leaders exclude their teams from participating directly in meaningful discussions; they need to place themselves in a position to filter and manipulate any feedback from the group.
+• Non-communicative leaders exclude their teams from participating directly in meaningful discussions; they need to be able to filter and manipulate any feedback from the group.

 • Non-communicative leaders are hostile towards new ideas from subordinates because they believe that anything that benefits someone beneath themselves in the organisational hierarchy is a potential threat to their position.